Deepk92/Nexthike_Project03/README.md

 Conclusion:-
 With all the different graphs and plots and EDA techniques we applied on the Housing Price Dataset, we observed that the 'OverallQual', 'GrLivArea', and 'TotalBsmtSF' are strongly correlated with SalePrice.

-'Neighborhood', 'HouseStyle','GarageCars' and 'GarageArea' are also correlated variables.
+'Neighborhood', 'HouseStyle','GarageCars', 'YearBuilt', 'GarageYrBuilt', 'YearRemodAdd' and 'GarageArea' are also correlated variables.
 As these change they also affect the price of the house in a positive manner.